ware255/SVCrypt/README.md

 6. [Additional Reading](#additional-reading)

 # Introduction
+This project implements the lattice-based cryptosystem NTRU in C++.
+It's main goals were

+* Understand the mathematics behind post-quantum cryptography
+* Utilise a low level programming language to make an efficient implementation
+* Bridge the gap between theoretical cryptography and a pratcical implementation

+Of these three goals, I would say that two out of three have been achieved.
+Firstly, the mathematics behind NTRU was not as complex as I first believed, and is in some ways no more daunting than that used in current public-key schemes.
+Just because the maths is quantum secure does not mean it is much harder to understand.

+Secondly, I believe I have managed to produce a practical implementation of many of the key algorithms with little reference material.
+This was definitely the hardest part of the project, as translating maths and pseudocode into c++ is not always as straight forward as it seems.
+A couple of the references used for the project are listed in the additional reading section at the end.

+Finally, and perhaps where the most work is needed, is the efficiency of the program.
+In the interest of time, and some sanity, I decided early on to switch to c++ and use some standard classes such as string and vector.
+I know this defeated the purpose of part of the project, but it sped up development dramatically.
+Hopefully, now that I understand NTRU, I can return to improve the efficieny of the program in the future.
 # Why do we need NTRU?
 The world of modern cryptography faces a huge, imminent problem.
 For years, we have relied on public-key schemes such as RSA, Diffe-Hellman and Elliptic-Curve cryptography to facilitate secure communication between people all over the world.